AmirhosseinBidokhti/domain-discovery-recon-examples/README.md

 # domain-discovery-examples
-Discovering the domain of the following companies (cafebazaar.ir, snapp.ir, Sony, Walmart)
+Discovering the domain of the following companies
+* cafebazaar.ir
+* snapp.ir
+* Sony
+* Walmart